Why Study English?

 I even love grammar.
-But what do I tell my parents and friends when they ask me: What Can You Do with an English Major or Minor?”
+But what do I tell my parents and friends when they ask what I can expect to do with an English major or minor?”

 A list of possibilities follows, but you should also check out what our English department alumni have gone on to do as well as contact PC’s Career and Professional Development Office for additional information.